SlimTim10/rpi-demo/README.md

 ## Twitter Demo

 Listens to tweets on a specified user's Twitter stream.
-If the message contains any of the words "red", "green", "blue", "purple", or "orage", it sets the RGB LED to that colour.
+If the message contains any of the words "red", "green", "blue", "purple", or "orange", it sets the RGB LED to that colour.

 ## Wiring